SummerSlam (1996): Event

 The fifth bout was a singles match between Goldust and Marc Mero.
 Goldust won the bout by pinfall following a Curtain Call (lifting inverted DDT).

 The sixth bout was a singles match between Jake "The Snake" Roberts and Jerry "The King" Lawler.
 Lawler won the bout by pinfall after hitting Roberts with a bottle of Jim Beam whiskey.
 Following the match, Lawler poured whisky onto Roberts until being stopped by Mark Henry.

 The penultimate bout was the first ever Boiler Room Brawl, Mankind’s specialty match.
 The heel Mankind would be facing The Undertaker, whom Mankind had been harassing and assaulting at random for months.
 Mankind would often hang out in the darkness of an arena’s boiler room (also known as a mechanical room), which was often hot and dusty, and where most of the arena’s internal infrastructure was.
 This match first featured The Undertaker entering the Gund Arena’s boiler room to seek out his arch-enemy, but Mankind struck first and they then proceeded to brawl for 30 minutes in the boiler room, the arena’s corridors, the entrance ramp and finally the ring, where Paul Bearer was waiting for one of the wrestlers to take his urn, which was the winning objective of the match.
 Bearer turned on his long-time protege, The Undertaker, to align himself with Mankind.

 The main event saw Shawn Michaels defend the WWF Championship against Vader.
 Vader originally won the match twice, first by countout (after he press-slammed Michaels onto the guard rail) and then by disqualification (when Michaels struck Vader repeatedly with Cornette's tennis racket), but because WWF championships can only change hands by pinfall or submission, Cornette demanded that the match restart both times.
 WWF President Gorilla Monsoon allowed this when Michaels agreed.
-Michaels went on to pin Vader after giving him Sweet Chin Music, thus retaining his title.
+Michaels went on to pin Vader after hitting him with a moonsault, thus retaining his title.

 Aftermath

 The main event feud between Shawn Michaels and Vader was supposed to continue until that year's Survivor Series event with Vader capturing the WWF Championship from the champion Michaels.
-However, due to several botches on the part of Vader during the match, Michaels voiced his frustrations about the match's execution to backstage where Vader was eventually stripped of his push.
-Michaels would eventually lose the title to Sycho Sid at Survivor Series.
+However, due to several alleged botches on the part of Vader during the match, Michaels voiced his frustrations about the match's execution to backstage where Vader was eventually stripped of his push.
+Michaels would eventually lose the title to Sycho Sid at Survivor Series, though would quickly win the title back from Sid on January 1997 and would then continue to refuse to do jobs for other top wrestlers, much as he had refused to lose to Vader.